 Over the decades, I have seen friends, relatives, and acquaintances lose their entire investment portfolios due to stock market crashes.
 Some of these folks, along with many, many other investors, gave in to fear and sold at the worst time in the markets.
-In truth, the human nature pushes most investors to follow the greed to buy high and succumb to fear and sell low.
+In truth, the human nature pushes most investors to follow the greed to buy high, then succumb to fear, and finally sell low.

 It was stories like these that made me realize that to succeed as a long-term investor, a different approach was necessary.
 My stock market strategies focus on letting dividend income make up the most significant portion of our expected returns.

 I love dividend stock investing.
 Here are 10 reasons you should, too:

 - Dividends are more predictable than share prices.
 While they are not guaranteed, many companies and dividend-focused funds pay very predictable dividends.
 You can build a dividend income that can be counted on to repeat quarter after quarter, year after year.

 - Dividends are cash returns on your investment.
 The cash shows up in your brokerage account, and that money is yours.
 Compare that to share prices, where any gains you have in a stock can quickly disappear if the market turns down.

 - Dividend income lets you tap the tremendous power of compound growth.
 Reinvesting dividends will increase your holdings by adding shares and growing your income stream as those added shares also pay dividends.

 - Major stock brokerage firms let you set up automatic dividend reinvestment for most income stocks.
 Automatic reinvestment allows you painlessly tap the power of compound growth.